sathya-prakash06/Database_Systems/README.md

 ## Aggregate queries

 - can calculate aggregates over all the rows of the result relation.

 - COUNT, SUM, AVG, MIN, MAX

 - COUNT: for counting rows in the result relation
 - SUM: for summing up values in the result relation
 - AVG: for calculating average of values in the result relation
 - MIN: for finding minimum value in the result relation
 - MAX: for finding maximum value in the result relation

+- GROUP BY: for grouping rows in the result relation

+// SELECT
+// FROM
+// WHERE
+// GROUP BY
+// HAVING
+// ORDER BY
+// LIMIT
+// OFFSET